You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 VLAN Switching is the most powerful implementation method that sets Just Add Power apart from all other manufactures of Video-over-IP products.
 VLAN Switching is our unique, out-of-the-box approach of using port-based VLANs to dynamically manage traffic flow on a network.
 By using a unique VLAN to keep each video stream isolated on a network, the heavy lifting of sifting through packets and managing IGMP membership is removed from the equation, and the switch is able to perform its most basic function: forwarding packets.
 JADConfig programs a switch for VLAN Switching.

 In some installations, creating a parallel or dedicated network to take full advantage of VLAN Switching - such as integrating on top of an existing data network at an educational institution - is not a realistic or desirable approach.
 It makes more sense to have all Just Add Power devices in a single dedicated VLAN to keep them from interfering with the rest of the data network.
-With all devices in a single VLAN, switching sources involves modifying the Multicast IP of the Receiver rather than actively manipulating the VLAN configuration of the managed switch.
+With all devices in a single VLAN, switching sources involves modifying the Multicast IP of the Decoder rather than actively manipulating the VLAN configuration of the managed switch.

 Limitations